Click Here to Print This Page

 Aeolian Block Valves

 To avoid personal injury, I highly recommend the use of safety goggles.
 Pieces of sharp plastic and glue will be flying around.
 I also recommend the use of a very bright, stationary light.
 A flashlight simply won't be adequate.
-To avoid injury to the piano, follow the steps below.
+To avoid injury to the piano, follow the steps below after you have identified a defective block.

 Removing the Block